-These instances, and a great many more which might be adduced, while they show how the complexions of the same persons vary in different climates, it is hoped may tend also to remove the prejudice that some conceive against the natives of Africa on account of their color.
+These instances, and a great many more which might be adduced, while they shew how the complexions of the same persons vary in different climates, it is hoped may tend also to remove the prejudice that some conceive against the natives of Africa on account of their colour.
 Surely the minds of the Spaniards did not change with their complexions!
-Are there not causes enough to which the apparent inferiority of an African may be ascribed, without limiting the goodness of God, and supposing he forebore to stamp understanding on certainly his own image, because 'carved in ebony.'
+Are there not causes enough to which the apparent inferiority of an African may be ascribed, without limiting the goodness of God, and supposing he forbore to stamp understanding on certainly his own image, because "carved in ebony."
 Might it not naturally be ascribed to their situation?
-When they come among Europeans, they are ignorant of their language, religion, manners, and customs.
+When they come among Europeans, they are ignorant of their [43] language, religion, manners, and customs.
 Are any pains taken to teach them these?
 Are they treated as men?
 Does not slavery itself depress the mind, and extinguish all its fire and every noble sentiment?
-But, above all, what advantages do not a refined people possess, over those who are rude and uncultivated.
+But, above all, what advantages do not a refined people possess over those who are rude and uncultivated.
 Let the polished and haughty European recollect that his ancestors were once, like the Africans, uncivilized, and even barbarous.
-Nature make them inferior to their sons? and should they too have been made slaves?
-Every rational mind answers, No. Let such reflections as these melt the pride of their superiority into sympathy for the wants and miseries of their sable brethren, and compel them to acknowledge, that understanding is not confined to feature or color.
-If, when they look round the world, they feel exultation, let it be tempered with benevolence to others, and gratitude to God, 'who hath made of one blood all nations of men for to dwell on all the face of the earth; '\ ' and whose wisdom is not our wisdom, neither are our ways his ways.'
+Did Nature make them inferior to their sons? and should they too have been made slaves?
+Every rational mind answers, No. Let such reflections as these melt the pride of their superiority into sympathy for the wants and miseries of their sable brethren, and compel them to acknowledge, that understanding is not confined to feature or colour.
+If, when they look round the [44] world, they feel exultation, let it be tempered with benevolence to others, and gratitude to God, "who hath " made of one blood all nations of " men for to dwell on all the face of " the earth; and whose wisdom is " not our wisdom, neither are our "ways his ways."
+Acts, c. xvii. v.
+26.